 Pre-Workout Side Effects

-It is clear that a good quality pre-workout supplement can effectively improve performance.
-However, it should be noted that they may also cause certain side effects including:
+A good quality pre-workout supplement can effectively improve performance.
+However, it should be noted that they may also cause certain side effects, including:

 - High Blood Pressure